perfsonar/docs/config_mesh.rst

 first_ttl Directive
 -------------------
 :Description: The first hop to look at starting at 1.
-This can be used to hide local routers. **Not supported by tracepath**
+This can be used to hide local routers. **Not supported by tracepath or paris-traceroute**
 :Syntax: ``first_ttl TTL``
 :Contexts: :ref:`test_spec <config_mesh-test_spec>` where type is *traceroute* and tool is *traceroute*
 :Occurrences:  Zero or more